 To summarize the many points made above, consider these recommendations for handling your business and private investments in your divorce:

-- Recommendation #1: Hire the right professionals for advice.
+- Hire the right professionals for advice.

-- Recommendation #2: Gather the right information.
+- Gather the right information.

 Joint ownership can lead to ongoing conflict and complications.
 While this may seem like the simplest outcome today, keeping financial ties may result in continued emotional and financial stress.
 Ultimately, you may find yourself in another legal battle as a result.
 Carefully consider the ongoing quality of your relationship and ability to work together.